Energy Storage Database

 This installment of our SpaceFund Reality (SFR) rating is focused on energy storage.

-The Energy Capture and Creation SpaceFund Reality rating (SFR) is a detailed database of nearly 20 companies from all over the world that are either actively creating, or planning to create, technology and services to improve energy storage in space.
+The Energy Storage SpaceFund Reality rating (SFR) is a detailed database of over 15 companies from all over the world that are either actively creating, or planning to create, technology and services to improve energy storage in space.
 Each company has been assigned an SFR rating based on our analysis, publicly available data, and expert insights.

 If you haven’t already, please consult our SpaceFund Reality (SFR) ratings page to learn more about the rating, its purpose, and the underlying formula, as well as to view a complete list of the SpaceFund sectors of interest.